openstack-infra/system-config/doc/source/jeepyb.rst

        has-wiki: True
        acl-config: /path/to/acl/file

 The above config gives puppet and its related scripts enough information to create new projects, but not enough to add access controls to each project.
-To add access control you need to have an ``acl-config`` option for the project in ``review.projects.yaml`` file.
+To add access control you need to have an ``acl-config`` option for the project in ``projects.yaml``.
 That option should have a value that is a path to the ``project.config`` for that project.

 That is the high level view of how we can configure projects using the pupppet repository.
 To create an actual change that does all of this for a single project you will want to do the following:

 #.
-Add a
-   ``modules/openstack_project/files/gerrit/acls/project-name.config``
-   file to the repo.
+Add a ``gerrit/acls/project-name.config`` file to the
+   ``project-config`` repo.
 The contents will probably end up looking like the block below (note that the sections are in alphabetical order and each indentation is 8 spaces)::